nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 In this section we will create a nodepool to host the AI apps with a GPU.

-1. Change KUBECONFIG context to use the workload ``nkpdev`` cluster
+1. Change KUBECONFIG context to use the workload ``bootstrap`` cluster

     ```bash
-    kubectx nkpdev
+    kubectx kind-konvoy-capi-bootstrapper
     ```

 2. Open .env file in VSC and add (append) the following environment variables to your ``.env`` file and save it